310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/praise_of_delicious_flavors.md

 [^14]: Natto beans are fermented soybeans. <a href="https://en.wikipedia.org/wiki/Natt%C5%8D" target="_blank">Read more here</a>.
 [^15]: In Japanese, Ritsu says <em>kinen juken</em> (記念受験), which are entrance exams you take without a care if you’ll pass the exam or not.
 [^16]: Ritsu says <em>enjoy-zei</em> (エンジョイ勢), a term used for people who consider it more important to enjoy a game as it is instead of aiming for high scores and wins.
 The opposite would be <em>gachi-zei</em>, people who consider winning and high scores most important.
-[^17]: Soukei Pagoda is 双鶏塔, lit. twin chicken tower.
-As of this moment, it’s unclear what <em>soukei</em> is referring to until the third audition story comes out.
-I’ll update this translation note then!
-[^18]: A reference to the supervillain <a href="https://en.wikipedia.org/wiki/Joker_(character)" target="_blank">Joker</a>.
+[^17]: A reference to the supervillain <a href="https://en.wikipedia.org/wiki/Joker_(character)" target="_blank">Joker</a>.
 Originally, this is censored in Japanese to avoid copyright.
-[^19]: Reflection room is <em>hansei shitsu</em> (反省室), lit. reflecting-on-behavior room, or showing-remorse room.
+[^18]: Reflection room is <em>hansei shitsu</em> (反省室), lit. reflecting-on-behavior room, or showing-remorse room.
-[^20]: Since Raika speaks in a very old-fashioned speech pattern from the Edo period, he also says <em>hei</em> (へい), an affirmative sound servants and merchants would use back in the day.
+[^19]: Since Raika speaks in a very old-fashioned speech pattern from the Edo period, he also says <em>hei</em> (へい), an affirmative sound servants and merchants would use back in the day.
-[^21]: Jii-sama is 爺様 (Old man/Grandfather + polite honorific).
+[^20]: Jii-sama is 爺様 (Old man/Grandfather + polite honorific).
-[^22]: Raika first meets Ritsu in his Idol Story 2.
+[^21]: Raika first meets Ritsu in his Idol Story 2.
 The story talks more about the relationship between the Hojo family and Sakuma family.
 Please check <a href="https://enstarsmasterlist.github.io/featureidol" target="_blank">this masterlist</a> for a translation.
-[^23]: Mayoi jolts whenever he hears “Sakuma”, as he used to hear terrifying stories about the family.
+[^22]: Mayoi jolts whenever he hears “Sakuma”, as he used to hear terrifying stories about the family.
 This is mentioned in the first !!
 Era Main story, Chapter 31.
-[^24]: As mentioned in the prologue, Onii-san is “big brother”.
+[^23]: As mentioned in the prologue, Onii-san is “big brother”.
 Other than its usage within family, it’s also used to show respect towards a stranger or an older person.
 In this case, Raika refers to Mayoi as <em>mayomayo <u>no</u> oniisan</em>, which is lit. as if he’s saying "the Mayomayo Onii-san".
-[^25]: Ritsu’s word-combination and wordplay is a lot more clever in Japanese.
+[^24]: Ritsu’s word-combination and wordplay is a lot more clever in Japanese.
 Vampire is <em>kyuuketsu-ki</em>; combined with <em>kikku</em> (kick), you get <em>kyuuketsu-kikku</em>.
 Meanwhile, Chiaki loves puns and finishing moves!
-[^26]: Tokusatsu (meaning “special effects”) is a genre of live-action film or TV drama that makes heavy use of special effects, for ex.
+[^25]: Tokusatsu (meaning “special effects”) is a genre of live-action film or TV drama that makes heavy use of special effects, for ex.
 Kamen Rider, Super Sentai series, etc… <a href="https://tokusatsu.fandom.com/wiki/Tokusatsu" target="_blank">Read more here</a>.
 Chiaki really loves tokusatsu shows and one of his hobbies is watching them.
-[^27]: Chiaki switches from his usual way of speaking to speak in polite language (keigo) with Nice-P.
+[^26]: Chiaki switches from his usual way of speaking to speak in polite language (keigo) with Nice-P.
-[^28]: Ritsu’s cooking is known to look strange yet taste incredible.
+[^27]: Ritsu’s cooking is known to look strange yet taste incredible.
 Ritsu also loves cooking them.
 See the CGs and stories of <a href="https://ensemble-stars.fandom.com/wiki/Sweets" target="_blank">Sweets</a> and <a href="https://ensemble-stars.fandom.com/wiki/Dark_Night_Halloween" target="_blank">Dark Night Halloween</a>.
 It’s mentioned or shown in a few other stories too, like Horror Night Halloween, Sweet Hunt, his birthday stories, and more.
 Please check <a href="https://enstarsmasterlist.github.io/scoutevent" target="_blank">this masterlist</a> for translations.
-[^29]: Dogeza (Prostrating oneself) is a Japanese form of etiquette, where the person kneels on the ground and bows to prostrate oneself while touching one’s head to the floor.
+[^28]: Dogeza (Prostrating oneself) is a Japanese form of etiquette, where the person kneels on the ground and bows to prostrate oneself while touching one’s head to the floor.
 It’s used to express one’s deepest apologies to someone or when wanting a favor from someone. <a href="https://en.wikipedia.org/wiki/Dogeza" target="_blank">Read more here</a>.
 In this case, Raika does a version where he jumps before prostrating on the ground.
-[^30]: This is referring to <a href="https://tomoya.moe/tl/dead_end_land" target="_blank">Dead End Land</a>.
+[^29]: This is referring to <a href="https://tomoya.moe/tl/dead_end_land" target="_blank">Dead End Land</a>.
 Mayoi, Shinobu, Tomoya and Wataru helped out at a cafe.